BradVil21/Phishing-Email-Investigation-Identifying-and-Analyzing-a-Threat/README.md

 * Email Header Analysis: Extracted and analyzed email metadata to trace the sender's IP and domain.
 * Threat Intelligence Tools: Used MXTool and Kali Linux platforms to investigate suspicious links and attachments.
-* Network Troubleshooting: Identified and mitigated potential risks from phishing attempts in a secure environment.
 * Incident Documentation: Created detailed reports on phishing tactics and recommendations for prevention.
 * Secure Analysis Practices: Conducted all investigations in a controlled environment to prevent system compromise.